jotd666/mspacman500/README.md

 TODO:

-- mazes: find all colors of each maze (print all 4 and check all levels)
+- mazes: find all colors of each maze for all levels/find the pattern
 - wrong death sequence
 - mrspacman eats: stays on screen below the score!!